calligross/reinstallr/README.md

 reinstallr
 ==============

 `reinstallr` is a tool to identify missing packages, e.g. after upgrading R, by scanning through your R files.
-If the missing package is available on CRAN and you confirmed the install, `install.packages` is called.
+If the missing packages are available on CRAN and you confirmed the install, `install.packages` is called.

+`reinstallr` searches for library, require and package::function calls.

 Installation
 ------------